shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Social Media

-To keep hackers in the loop, we posted frequently on HackMIT's social media: announcements, reminders, hype, and more.
+To keep hackers in the loop, we posted frequently on HackMIT's social media, including announcements, reminders, hype, and more.

 ### Announcements